vefunder/protocol-research-review/articles/axelar_network/axelar_network.md

 The depeg raised concerns over the trustworthiness of USDC and the risk of contagion from centralized finance (CeFi) on crypto.
 As a wrapped representation of USDC, axlUSDC is exposed to the risk of the underlying asset in addition to the risks associated with Axelar network itself.

 ## Risk Vector Censorship

 ### Decentralisation
-Consensys [wrote a research piece](https://consensys.net/research/measuring-blockchain-decentralization/) trying to quantify decentralisation in layer 1 ecosystem.
-The author will base the analysis for Axelar on this piece and provide accessible metrics for Axelar.
+Consensys [wrote a research piece](https://consensys.net/research/measuring-blockchain-decentralization/) attempting to quantify decentralisation various in layer 1 ecosystems.
+Its analysis for Axelar provides some useful metrics.

 #### Protocol
 The protocol level refers in this context to fundamental blockchain protocol that serves as the foundation for a blockchain network.
 It defines the underlying rules and operations of the network, including how new blocks are created and validated, how transactions are processed, how consensus is reached, and how the network maintains security and integrity.